sebastiansulinski/laravel-currency/README.md

 Package comes with two implementations / providers:

-- `SSD\Providers\CookieProvider`, which stores selected currency in the encrypted cookie
+- `SSD\Currency\Providers\CookieProvider`, which stores selected currency in the encrypted cookie
-- `SSD\Providers\SessionProvider`, which will store the selected currency using default session driver
+- `SSD\Currency\Providers\SessionProvider`, which will store the selected currency using default session driver

 You can create additional providers by: